-Do not attempt to change a tire on the side of the vehicle close to moving traffic.
-Pull far enough off the road to avoid the danger of being hit when operating the jack or changing the wheel.
+Do not attempt to change a tire on the side of the vehicle close to moving traffic, pull far enough off the road to avoid the danger of being hit when operating the jack or changing the wheel.

+- 2. Turn on the Hazard Warning flasher.

-- 2. Set the parking brake. - 3.
-Place the shift lever in PARK (automatic transmission) or REVERSE (manual transmission).
+- 3. Set the parking brake.

+- 4. Place the shift lever in PARK (automatic transmission) or REVERSE (manual transmission).

-4. Turn OFF the ignition.
+- 5. Turn OFF the ignition.